How to make a counselling appointment at Mauri Ora and what to expect when you see a counsellor.

 All sessions are free for domestic students and NZAid students.
 View our pricing schedule if you're an international student.

 If you’re unable to keep a booked appointment we need at least 24 hours' notice.
 This allows us to offer the appointment to another student who needs our help.
-There will be a fee if you miss your appointment without cancelling or cancel at short notice.
+There will be a fee if you miss your appointment without cancelling or if you cancel at short notice.

 Risk to self or others